-The project is expected to have limited negative impact on current MFD staff and on neighboring properties.
-However, noise and dust from construction, relocation process for the staff, and other disturbances that may be experienced by the local community in Mizil, as a result of demolition and construction works, means that the project affects the live of others and it should take all the means to engage with these affected parties, in order to understand their concerns, their discomfort and suggestions, and mitigate as much as possible the adverse impacts towards them.
+The project is expected to have limited negative impact on current OFD staff and on neighboring properties.
+However, noise and dust from construction and other disturbances that may be experienced by the local community in the area, as a result of demolition and construction works, means that the project affects the lives of others and it should take all the means to engage with these affected parties, in order to understand their concerns, their discomfort and suggestions, and mitigate as much as possible the adverse impacts towards them.